efarraro/krumit/_abilities/Pickpocket.md

 ---

 EN_name: "Pickpocket"
-EN_description: "If you have stealth, shuffle target enemy back into deck and gain 2 gold.
-Lose stealth"
+EN_description: "If you have stealth, shuffle target enemy back into deck and gain 2 coin.
+Lose stealth.
+Can only be used outside of battle"
 EN_flavor: "Everything has a pocket, somewhere.
 Yep.
 EVERYTHING"
 tile_id: Pickpocket
 cost: 0